Class of 2023

 Our Lady of Perpetual Succor Global Scholar

-At Notre Dame, I have participated in many clubs and organizations to expand my academic and extracurricular interests.
-I have led several projects and served as the director of workshops for the ND Data club, leading the student-corporate research partnership and presenting our results to their data scientists.
+At Notre Dame, I participated in many clubs and organizations to expand my academic and extracurricular interests.
+I led several projects and served as the director of workshops for the ND Data club.
+In that role I led the student-corporate research partnership and presented our results to their data scientists.

-I am involved in several research projects.
+I was involved in several research projects.
 In my sophomore summer, I participated in a Math Research Experience for Undergraduates (REU) under the guidance of Professor Miller at Williams College.
 I designed algorithms and computed the coefficients of a Laurent series and conducted a statistical analysis of its adherence to Benford’s law.
 We published our work in Fractal and Fractional and presented it at the Young Mathematicians Conference.
-I am also working as an undergraduate research assistant at Notre Dame DM2 Lab led by Professor Meng Jiang.
-In the past summer, I was fortunate to present my work at KDD 2022, where I met a lot of like-minded researchers and learned about their projects.
+I also worked as an undergraduate research assistant at the Notre Dame DM2 Lab led by Professor Meng Jiang.
+I was also fortunate to present my work at KDD 2022, where I met a lot of like-minded researchers and learned about their projects.

-I am grateful for the myriad of academic and career opportunities at Notre Dame, allowing me to explore my academic paths and discern my life goals.
-After graduation, I plan to go to graduate school to further pursue my academic interest.
+I am grateful for the myriad of academic and career opportunities I had at Notre Dame, which allowed me to explore my academic paths and discern my life goals.

 Hanjing (Sylvia) Zhu